Unconditional love: Other religious and philosophical traditions

-then deny me not your Eternal Beauty.
+In ancient Chinese philosophy, Mohism (founded c.
+500 BCE by Mozi) advocated for Jian'ai (frequently translated as "universal love" or "impartial care").
+In stark contrast to Confucianism, which emphasized conditional love based on family ties and social hierarchy, Mohism argued for an unconditional, indiscriminate care for all people equally, reflecting the impartial benevolence of Heaven.

-Ishq itself means to love God selflessly and unconditionally.
-For Rumi, "Sufism" itself is Ishq and not the path of asceticism (zuhd).
-According to Sultan Bahoo, Ishq means to serve God unconditionally by devoting one's entire life to Him and asking no reward in return.
+In contemporary religious movements, Unitarian Universalism strongly emphasizes unconditional love through its core tenets.
+While lacking a rigid dogma, the tradition's First Principle explicitly affirms the "inherent worth and dignity of every person," serving as a foundational concept for unconditional acceptance, spiritual understanding, and community charity.

 Other religions

 Neopaganism in general, and Wicca in particular, commonly use a traditional inspirational text Charge of the Goddess, which affirms that the Goddess's "law is love unto all beings".

 Mohism, China around 500 BCE, bases its entire premise on the supremacy of such an element, comparing one's duty to the indiscriminate generosity of "The Sky", or "Heaven", in contrast to Confucianism, which based its model of society on family love and duty.
 Later schools engaged in much debate on exactly how unconditional one could be in actual society (cf. "...who is my neighbour?" in "The Good Samaritan" story of Jesus of Nazareth).

 Unitarian Universalism, though not having a set religious creed or doctrine, generally accepts the belief that all human beings are worthy and in need of unconditional love through charity in the community and spiritual understanding.
 The Unitarian Universalist Association explicitly argues this in the Seven Principles, where the "inherent worth and dignity" of all humans is a regularly cited source arguing for unconditional love.